 like shall be returned to the States along with all staff and

-the amount of those budgets so that the States may take up their
+eliminated.
+Then the States may take up their

 sovereign rights and duties over such land.
 This obviously means

-regulations related to their former activities.
+and fees related to their former activities.

 - Return all social welfare programs to the sovereign